mlsdpk/slam_vdb/Docker/README.md

 ## Setup

 Run the shell script `setup.sh`.
-It'll create a `bash`/`zsh` function on your machine inside `bashrc`/`zshrc` that will allow you compose a docker image and run the containers
+It'll create a `bash`/`zsh` function on your machine inside `bashrc`/`zshrc` that will allow you to compose a docker image and run the containers

 ```bash
 cd Docker